wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

 a=rtpmap:97 rtx/90000
 a=fmtp:97 apt=96
 ~~~~~
-{: title="HTTP POST doing SDP O/A example"}
+{: title="Example of SDP offer/answer exchange done via an HTTP POST"}

-Once a session is setup, ICE consent freshness {{!RFC7675}} SHALL be used to detect non-graceful disconnection and DTLS teardown for session termination by either side.
+Once a session is setup, consent freshness as per {{!RFC7675}} SHALL be used to detect non-graceful disconnection and DTLS teardown for session termination by either side.

 To explicitly terminate a session, the WHIP client MUST perform an HTTP DELETE request to the resource URL returned in the Location header field of the initial HTTP POST.
-Upon receiving the HTTP DELETE request, the WHIP session will be removed and the resources freed on the Media Server, terminating the ICE and DTLS sessions.
+Upon receiving the HTTP DELETE request, the WHIP session will be removed and the resources freed on the media server, terminating the ICE and DTLS sessions.

-A Media Server terminating a session MUST follow the procedures in {{!RFC7675}} Section 5.2 for immediate revocation of consent.
+A media server terminating a session MUST follow the procedures in {{!RFC7675}} Section 5.2 for immediate revocation of consent.

-The WHIP endpoints MUST return an "405 Method Not Allowed" response for any HTTP GET, HEAD or PUT requests on the endpoint URL in order to reserve its usage for future versions of this protocol specification.
+The WHIP endpoints MUST return an "405 Method Not Allowed" response for any HTTP request method different than OPTIONS and POST on the endpoint URL in order to reserve their usage for future versions of this protocol specification.

-The WHIP endpoints MUST support OPTIONS requests for Cross-Origin Resource Sharing (CORS) as defined in {{FETCH}} and it SHOULD include an "Accept-Post" header with a media type value of "application/sdp" on the "200 OK" response to any OPTIONS request received as per {{!W3C.REC-ldp-20150226}}.
+The WHIP endpoints MUST support OPTIONS requests for Cross-Origin Resource Sharing (CORS) as defined in {{FETCH}}.
+The "200 OK" response to any OPTIONS request SHOULD include an "Accept-Post" header with a media type value of "application/sdp" as per {{!W3C.REC-ldp-20150226}}.

-The WHIP sessions MUST return an "405 Method Not Allowed" response for any HTTP GET, HEAD, POST or PUT requests on the resource URL in order to reserve its usage for future versions of this protocol specification.
+The WHIP sessions MUST return an "405 Method Not Allowed" response for any HTTP request method different than PATCH and DELETE on the session URLs in order to reserve their usage for future versions of this protocol specification.

 ## ICE and NAT support